-In National Verifier states, consumers who do not pass the automated recertification check must go through official USAC manual self-certification processes via the NV Web Portal, IVR, or mail.
-Consumers in NV states cannot manually self-certify through any other processes.
+In states where the National Verifier has fully launched, consumers who do not pass the automated recertification check must go through official USAC manual self-certification processes via the NV Web Portal, IVR, or mail.
+Consumers in these states cannot manually self-certify through any other processes.